xms12138/Tea-for-Three/README.md

 ## 7. Final Prototype & Implementation

 This section details the hardware and software system implementation of the final Tea for Three prototype.
-The system consists of three identical physical devices, achieving low-latency remote state synchronization through IoT technology.
+The system consists of three identical physical devices, achieving low-latency remote state synchronisation through IoT technology.

 ### 7.1 Hardware & Circuit Design

 The core microcontroller of the system is the **Arduino MKR WiFi 1010**, combined with an **FSR402 force sensitive resistor** to detect the cup placement status, providing visual feedback via **WS2812B RGB and Adafruit NeoPixel Stick LED strips**.

-Regarding circuit wiring, to ensure the stable operation of multiple LEDs, the system utilizes an external, independent 5V power supply.
+Regarding circuit wiring, to ensure the stable operation of multiple LEDs, the system utilises an external, independent 5V power supply.
 The specific pin assignments are as follows:

 - **LED Data Pins**: LED1 (representing participant B) is connected to `D6`, and LED2 (representing participant C) is connected to `D7`.
-- **Sensor Reading**: The FSR402 is connected to analog pin `A6` in series with a 10kΩ pull-down resistor connected to GND, ensuring the stability and accuracy of the 3.3V analog signal reading.
+- **Sensor Reading**: The FSR402 is connected to analog pin `A6` in series with a 10kΩ pull-down resistor connected to GND, ensuring the stability and accuracy of the 3.3V analogue signal reading.

-### 7.2 Software Architecture & WiFi Provisioning
+### 7.2 Software Architecture

-To enhance the system's robustness across different real-world network environments, the software architecture adopts a **Dual-Mode Operation**:

-- **Config Mode**: When the device boots for the first time or the current network is unavailable, it automatically opens an AP hotspot and establishes a local web server.
-Users can connect to the hotspot via their mobile phones and dynamically input WiFi credentials on the web page, avoiding hardcoding the network configuration into the program.
-- **Normal Mode**: Automatically switches after a successful network configuration.
-It is responsible for executing the core MQTT loop, sensor polling, and LED control, and it includes an automatic reconnection mechanism upon disconnection.
+The software follows a **dual-mode operation** model.
+On boot, the device first checks whether valid WiFi credentials exist in flash memory.
+If not, it enters **Config Mode** and opens an AP hotspot with a local web server at `192.168.4.1`, allowing users to enter network details through a browser.
+Once credentials are stored, the device automatically switches to **Normal Mode**, which runs the main MQTT loop, polls the FSR sensor, and drives the LED feedback.
+An automatic reconnection mechanism handles temporary disconnection.

-### 7.3 Sensor Debouncing & MQTT Communication
+### 7.3 Sensor Input & MQTT Communication

-Due to the inherent data noise of physical sensors, the system implements a strict **debouncing algorithm** at the input end: it takes the average of 10 samples and sets a dual threshold (press >= 50, release <= 35).
-Only when a stable state is read for 3 consecutive cycles does the system confirm a state change, thereby greatly reducing false triggers.
+To suppress noise from the analogue FSR readings, the input pipeline applies a moving average over 10 samples, a dual-threshold hysteresis (press ≥ 50, release ≤ 35) and a stable-count check requiring 3 consecutive matching cycles before a state change is confirmed.
+This combination eliminates flicker and false triggers in steady use.

-For inter-board communication, the system uses the lightweight **MQTT protocol** with a Pub/Sub topology.
+For inter-device communication, the system uses the lightweight **MQTT protocol** in a publish/subscribe topology.
 Each device acts as both a publisher and a subscriber.
-When the FSR state of Device A changes, it publishes an `"on"` or `"off"` payload to the `student/MUJI/hzh/A` topic; simultaneously, it subscribes to topics B and C. When all three devices receive an `"on"` signal from each other, the system triggers the "Warm flowing tea-light" animation in the teapot area, completing the final feedback of the collective shared moment.
+When the FSR state of Device A changes, it publishes an `"on"` or `"off"` payload to the `student/MUJI/hzh/A` topic, whilst subscribing to topics B and C. When all three devices report `"on"` simultaneously, the system triggers the "Warm flowing tea-light" animation in the teapot area, providing the collective feedback that marks a complete shared moment.

 <div align="center">
   <img src="https://raw.githubusercontent.com/xms12138/Tea-for-Three/main/Picture/lighting.jpg" alt="Lighting Effect" width="50%">